orchid00/ReproducibleResearchThings/_episodes/04-automation.md

 {% include links.md %}

-### Step 4

-## Can you automate any repetitive tasks?

 Often, tasks that need to be done over and over again by a human can be opportunities for human error to sneak in.
 Setting up an automated way of doing this can eliminate this issue.
 Anything from an excel formula or macro to coding in a data science frameword can help.

-### Beginner
-Let's thing about the repetitive tasks that you could automate- do you always rename files the same way?
-Do you manually copy files across?

-### Advanced
-Could you code up your work so its completely automated?

 Ways you can automate things:
 * Spreadsheet Macros and formulas